Promote Your Craft Business to Tourists

 Here's what I learned about selling crafts to tourists, from a tourist's perspective.

-Get PRomoted Wherever Tourists Go To Plan Their Vacation
+Get Promoted Wherever Tourists Go To Plan Their Vacation

 Selling to tourists can begin before your customers have even left their home.
 If you want to make tourism dollars a substantial part of your business income, look for ways to get your business promoted wherever tourists plan their vacations.